sakkuru/AZ-220JA-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

                 await UpdateFWUpdateStatus(client, null, null, "downloading", "75", null, null);
                 await Task.Delay(2 * 1000);
                 await UpdateFWUpdateStatus(client, null, null, "downloading", "100", null, null);
-                // バイナリがダウンロードされたことを報告する
-LogToConsole("The new firmware package has been successfully downloaded.");
+                // report the binary has been downloaded LogToConsole("The new firmware package has been successfully downloaded.");

-                // バイナリの整合性を確認する
+                // Check binary integrity
                 LogToConsole("Verifying firmware package with checksum " + fwPackageCheckValue);
                 await UpdateFWUpdateStatus(client, null, null, "verifying", null, null, null);
                 await Task.Delay(5 * 1000);
-                // バイナリがダウンロードされたことを報告する
-                LogToConsole("The new firmware binary package has been successfully verified");
+                // report the binary has been downloaded LogToConsole("The new firmware binary package has been successfully verified");

-                // 新しいファームウェアを適用
+                // Apply new firmware
                 LogToConsole("Applying new firmware");
                 await UpdateFWUpdateStatus(client, null, null, "applying", null, null, null);
                 await Task.Delay(5 * 1000);

-                // 実際のデバイスでは、プロセスの最後に再起動し、ブート時にデバイスは実際のファームウェアバージョンを報告します。成功した場合、新バージョンになります。
-                // シミュレーションのために、しばらく待って新しいファームウェアのバージョンを報告します
-                LogToConsole("Rebooting");
+                // On a real device you would reboot at the end of the process and the device at boot time would report the actual firmware version, which if successful should be the new version.
+                // For the sake of the simulation, we will simply wait some time and report the new firmware version LogToConsole("Rebooting");
                 await UpdateFWUpdateStatus(client, null, null, "rebooting", null, null, DateTime.UtcNow.ToString("yyyy-MM-ddTHH:mm:ssZ"));
                 await Task.Delay(5 * 1000);

-                // 実際のデバイスでは、デバイスを再起動するコマンドを発行します。ここでは、単に init 関数を実行しています
+                // On a real device you would issue a command to reboot the device.
+Here we are simply running the init function
                 DeviceFWVersion = fwVersion;
                 await InitDevice(client);

             }

-            // 必要なプロパティの変更に応答するためのコールバック
-            静的非同期タスク OnDesiredPropertyChanged (TwinCollection desiredProperties、object userContext)
-            {
+            // Callback for responding to desired property changes static async Task OnDesiredPropertyChanged(TwinCollection desiredProperties, object userContext) {
                 LogToConsole("Desired property changed:");
                 LogToConsole($"{desiredProperties.ToJson()}");

-                // ファームウェアの更新を実行します
+                // Execute firmware update
                 if (desiredProperties.Contains("firmware") && (desiredProperties["firmware"]!=null))
                 {
-                    // 目的のプロパティでは、次の情報が表示されます。
-                    // fwVersion: フラッシュする新しいファームウェアのバージョン番号
+                    // In the desired properties, we will find the following information:
+                    // fwVersion: the version number of the new firmware to flash
-                    // fwPackageURI: 新しいファームウェア バイナリをダウンロードする場所の URI
+                    // fwPackageURI: URI from where to download the new firmware binary
-                    // fwPackageCheckValue: ダウンロードされたバイナリの整合性を検証するためのハッシュ
-                    // ファームウェアのバージョンは新しいものと仮定します
+                    // fwPackageCheckValue: Hash for validating the integrity of the binary downloaded
-                    TwinCollection fwProperties = new TwinCollection(desiredProperties["firmware"].ToString());
+                    // We will assume the version of the firmware is a new one TwinCollection fwProperties = new TwinCollection(desiredProperties["firmware"].ToString());
                     await UpdateFirmware((DeviceClient)userContext, fwProperties["fwVersion"].ToString(), fwProperties["fwPackageURI"].ToString(), fwProperties["fwPackageCheckValue"].ToString());